Human fit

 Can I paraglide if I am afraid of heights?

 Sometimes, but not by forcing it.
-If fear makes you unable to listen, communicate, or consent calmly, waiting or choosing another activity may be the better answer.
+If fear makes you unable to listen, communicate, or consent calmly, waiting or choosing another activity may be better.

 Is paragliding physically demanding?